jdsghuman/metro/README.md

 - Added user feedback for data fetching and a better user experience, assuming most users will be using mobile and/or data on mobile phones
 - Users can select a route or enter a stop number
 - Departure data is auto revalidated every 60 seconds, as well as on browser focus
-- Alerts for the given route/stop are displayed for users
+- Users are shown any alerts for their selected route/stop
 - Application routing allows users to respond to browser history (back, forward)
 - Users can tab through the pages with a keyboard (accessibility)
 - Responsive designs for mobile, tablet, and desktop users
 - Used Sass for modular CSS
-- Added error handling if API/data errors occur
+- Added error handling if API/data issues/slow loading occurs

 ## Assumptions

-- Due to cached data, API call revalidation occurs every 60 second.
-Due to API restrictions (excessive calls less than 30 seconds are unwarranted)
+- Due to the possibility that route/stop data can be cached for users, API call revalidation occurs every 60 seconds to prevent stale data.
+The data is also auto revalidated if the user focuses on a browser with stale data.

 ## Screenshots